International Consortium on Acute Leukemia

 - enhanced collaboration among researchers

 In Uruguay, Chile, and Mexico, participation in the IC-APL has also markedly improved patient outcomes.
 According to co-chair Dr. Nancy Berliner, "Clinical outcomes rival those in large clinical trials in developed countries, with a complete remission (CR) rate of 90 percent, with most patients in CR having evidence of molecular remission."

 Based on the initial success of the IC-APL, its governing body voted to expand the collaborative model to address other subtypes of acute leukemia, beginning with acute myeloid leukemia (AML).
 To reflect this change, the cooperative group is now called the International Consortium on Acute Leukemia (ICAL).

 The initiative is currently focused on the development of a standardized treatment protocol for patients with low- or intermediate-risk AML.
-Although there are few studies regarding the outcome of AML in developing countries, existing data suggests fewer than 20 percent of AML patients are long-term survivors, due to delayed diagnosis, absence of methods for proper prognostic stratification, increased early mortality, and higher frequency of therapy-related complications.
+Although there are few studies regarding the outcome of AML in low-and middle-income countries, existing data suggests fewer than 20 percent of AML patients are long-term survivors, due to delayed diagnosis, absence of methods for proper prognostic stratification, increased early mortality, and higher frequency of therapy-related complications.

 ICAL currently includes Brazil, Chile, Paraguay, Peru, and Uruguay, and is likely to expand to other interested countries, which are chosen through a formal process.
 Countries need to demonstrate strong evidence of meeting the minimum requirements, which include the infrastructure necessary for diagnosis, treatment, and management of patients with acute leukemia.